systemetric/robocon-website/blog/robocon-2024-kick-off-1.md

 The students then got to complete a set of mini challenges.
 These challenges are a great way to explore the capabilities of our new spud-tacular version 3 BrainBoxes.

-We wish this years teams the best of luck with their robot building.
+We wish this year's teams the best of luck with their robot building.

 I﻿f you missed it, you can find the docs at <https://www.robocon.uk/docs/> and the rules at <https://www.robocon.uk/rulebook.pdf>.
 For any more help, email us at robotics@hrsfc.ac.uk.
 Happy robot-making!